LukasBombach/LukasBombach.github.io/blog/videos with node webkit.md

 ## Download / Demo / tl;dr

-You can download the final project from GitHub:
+You can download the final project from GitHub, the code is quite simple:

 https://github.com/LukasBombach/nw-webchimera-demos